Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Overview

-The Digital Sovereign Innovation Lab (dSIL) is an initiative aimed at providing Australian sovereign industry with access to advanced tools, data, and resources necessary for developing Defence capabilities.
-Uniquely, the dSIL is funded by a mix of Defence Primes, Government investment, global tech companies and private partnerships.
+The Digital Sovereign Innovation Lab (dSIL) is an initiative aimed at providing Australian sovereign industry with access to advanced tools, data, and resources necessary for developing defence capabilities.
+Uniquely, the dSIL is funded by a mix of defence Primes, government investment, global tech companies and private partnerships.
 Access to the technology and tools sets will be offered to sovereign industry for free, promoting widespread participation and innovation.

 Advantages